SumiSastri/dev-blogs/docs/computer-code/part3-storing-and-accessing-data.md

 The instructions are then executed successfully, if the execution is unsuccessful an error is recorded.

-The code is executed in the Java Virtual Machine (JVM).

 This process of interpretation differs from language to language.
 As the syntax and structure of programming languages differ, interpreters are also packages of software that are encoded to meet these differing needs.

 The basic function of an interpreter is to read code and catch errors early before the code is compiled by a compiler.

+Python is a purely interpreted code - so the code runs right to the end before an error is detected.
+Java is a compiled language and code errors are caught by the javac compiler used in the JVM.

 ## What is code compiling?

+A compiler is software that provides a mechanism for source code in your software application to work efficiently with the target machine it is intended to run on.

-As a software package may require several lines of code to be interpreted and executed, the role of the compiler is to take these data chunks and compile them in the order they need to be executed.
+A software package's source code may require several lines of code to be interpreted and executed.
+The role of the compiler is to take these data chunks and compile them in the order they need to be executed on the stack frame in the memory (RAM) of the computer by providing the computer an instruction set that the CPU can execute.

 A code compiler takes information from the interpreter like pieces of a jigsaw to put the bigger picture together.
-In this case, all the features of the code enable the package to deliver the end user the service required.
+In this case, all the features of the code enable the package to deliver an instruction set to the machine it is run on - a computer, mainframe, mobile device.

 Once again, compilers are language-specific.
 Java uses compilers like Javac, while JavaScript uses compilers like Babel, Webpack and ESBuild.

+Compilers can run once or several times performing several key tasks to compile code.
+They are called single pass and multi-pass compilers, respectively.

+The key jobs that compilers fulfil are to:

+- to provide lexical, syntactical and contextual analysis of source code
+- evaluate preprocessor instructions first
+- to scan and review source code to synthesise and optimise code
+- run redundancy checks
+- provide debuggers to "set traps" for code and review exact points of failure
+- run further linting and optimising checks to remove empty spaces and commented out code
+- highlight compile-time errors fixing them before runtime
+- create a Symbol Tables - of variables, loop structures, identify the positions of the data
+- create a construct target, or an executable program from intermediate representation of source code to byte code
+- the construct target is called an "executable" and is an object

+The compiler finally provides the machines it runs on an object file and turns it into byte code that the machine can use and run.
+Compilers targets the O/S, memory structure, the data-buses and map the architecture mapping code that is fit for purpose to execute and run.
+Creates a standard process image.
+Initialisation process all other processes come from the parent process.
+It creates a clone of the initial process and uses the clone of the object created by the compiler also known as the "executable"

+Compilers will also link and run the libraries in your software program and then load your program on the memory registers.

+- convert
+- optimise code
+- object file is linked to libraries
+- create the executable - right form as a standard process image
+- final version of the code that is loaded on registers

 ## What is code transpiling?